How to be the best boss ever

 The good news is that it's not rocket science - study after study in Australia and internationally comes up with the same sorts of factors that go to making great employers and top places to work.

-And it's not all about pay and perks - people want to be proud of the organization that they work for, they want opportunities to grow and develop and they want to have a say and be really involved in organizational success.
+And it's not all about pay and perks - people want to be proud of the organisation that they work for, they want opportunities to grow and develop and they want to have a say and be really involved in organizational success.

 What separates a "good" manager from a "bad" one?